macarooni-man/auto-mcs/amscript-docs.md

 The Auto-MCS scripting API (amscript) is available to create universal plugins for your Auto-MCS servers.
 It functions primarily as an asynchronous wrapper which fires events from what happens in game.
 Because of this mechanic, a single script will work with every Vanilla, CraftBukkit (and derivatives), Forge, and Fabric server regardless of game version.

+# Objects
+> Note: All object attributes are read-only, but can be manipulated with their methods

+## ServerScriptObject
+Contains the server's running configuration from the `server.properties` to the list of connected players.

+Accessed via the global variable `server`

+Methods:

+## PlayerScriptObject
+Contains current player configuration, from their username, UUID, and all their NBT data

+Accessed by an applicable event, or by the `server.get_player()` method

+Methods: